• Skip to primary navigation

 Apple Cider Vinegar Granuloma Annulare Treatment

-Apple cider vinegar brings anti-inflammatory properties that inflamed areas desperate need.
+Apple cider vinegar brings anti-inflammatory properties that inflamed areas desperately need.
 It is also antibacterial.
 There are two ways that you can use apple cider vinegar to treat granuloma annulare.
 You can apply it directly onto the affected area or take it orally.

 The local application should be done in minute doses.
 The skin on surrounding areas is very sensitive.
 Consider diluting the apple cider vinegar with some water.
 You can also apply the apple cider vinegar onto a cotton ball and lightly dab the affected area.
 This will facilitate a controlled release of the vinegar onto the area.